Mark Green (Tennessee politician): Civilian career

-Green founded and served as chief executive officer of Align MD, a hospital emergency department management staffing company.
+Green founded and was chief executive officer of Align MD, a hospital emergency department management staffing company.
 Align MD provides staffing to emergency departments and hospital services in 50 hospitals in 10 states.
 Green also founded Two Rivers Medical Foundation, which provides health care to underserved populations worldwide via medical mission trips, and operates a free medical clinic in his hometown and in Memphis, Tennessee.

-Green served on the boards of several for-profit companies, including American Physician Partners, Align MD, and Rural Physician Partners.
+Green was on the boards of several for-profit companies, including American Physician Partners, Align MD, and Rural Physician Partners.
 Green is also a board member of the Middle Tennessee Boy Scouts of America.
-He has served on the advisory board of the political organization Latinos for Tennessee since 2015.
+He has been on the advisory board of the political organization Latinos for Tennessee since 2015.

-In 2015, Williamson College awarded Green an honorary Doctorate of Humanities.
+In 2015, Williamson College awarded Green an honorary doctorate.

+Following his resignation from the Congress in 2025, Green cofounded Prosimos, a corporation focused on increasing trade and economic development between the United States and Guyana.

 Political career

 Tennessee State Senate

 Green was first elected to the Tennessee Senate in 2012, defeating Democratic incumbent Tim Barnes.
 He was rumored to be considering a challenge to Lamar Alexander in the 2014 U.S. Senate election, but declined to do so.

 Green is most noteworthy for his legislation ending Tennessee's Hall Income Tax, only the second time in US history a state has repealed an income tax.
 He also co-sponsored a bill that eliminated the statute of limitations on rape cases where the DNA profile of the suspect is known.
 Green received awards recognizing his many laws protecting veterans and small businesses.
 He led the charge in Tennessee for automated technology in auto manufacturing, speaking at national conferences on the topic.

 In 2015, Green proposed a pilot program to test an innovative solution to health care.
 The idea was to give Medicaid patients a reduced amount of health care dollars on a swipe card, giving them choice and control.
 The incentive is that any dollars not spent go to the patient as an addition to their earned income check.
 SJR 88 passed and was signed by the governor.
 The request for a waiver to test the program is at CMS for approval.

 Green won the 2016 Republican primary 84% to 16% over Lori Smith of Clarksville, Tennessee.
 In the general election, he defeated Democratic nominee David Cutting, 67% to 33%.